 - eCommerce Compatibility?

 - How fast does it load?

 WordPress is a fairly easy CMS to use.
+It’s on everyone’s steps to how to start a blog or company guide.
 However, it takes a day to understand how it works.
 I would recommend fiddling with it for a good day to understand how a post, posts, categories, plug-ins, setting, appearance, sharing, and other options in it work.
 After that, it’ll be a breeze to use.

 To monetize or not to monetize?
 That is the question.
 As most blogs, it become expensive to maintain from the hosting service to time spent.
 The only way to offset those expenses is to monetize your blog.
 Affiliate marketing provides a cost-free way to advertising merchants’ products in exchange for commission.